-I wrote a whole chapter about kindness and another on charity in my latest book, but I have continued to wonder about the ‘why’ of generosity.
+I wrote a whole chapter about kindness and another on charity in my memoir, but I have continued to wonder about the ‘why’ of generosity.
 Why do some people give with nothing expected in return, even when they don’t have much themselves?
 Why do others use it to wield control and command kudos?

-So I do what I always do when I don’t understand why people behave the way they do and I consult the neuroscientific research.
+So I do what I always do when I don’t understand why people behave the way they do and I consult the neuro-scientific research.

 Nature and nurture

 According to science, humans are a combination of nature and nurture when it comes to generosity.
 The brain rewards you with a shot of feel-good dopamine when you are generous.
 That delicious hormone literally sizzles through your bloodstream when you take your imaginary generosity gland for a whirl.
 It is a biological boomerang: give to someone who needs it and the joy will bounce right back at you as a warm fuzzy feeling of reward and delight.

 Humans employ two things when they are assessing whether to be generous: logic and empathy.
 The distraction of the decision-making part of the brain causes people to be more generous.
 Logic introduces an assessment of benefit and loss for giver and receiver.
 If the giver sees they can make a difference to the receiver without any significant loss to themselves, we have a winner in the logical generosity department!

 It is the nurture side of the generosity coin that makes generous behaviours part of everyday life.
 Humans need tutoring.
 The lady who buys a coffee for the homeless man in Bourke Street Mall is naturally an empathic human.
 But she has been taught that giving and caring is a part of life.
 She has tried it and it felt good so her brain keeps rewarding her.
 It is her memories and education that remind her to do it again and regard it as normal.
 She lives in a cycle of generosity perpetuated by a nature/nurture combo of giving and receiving with only enough logic to keep her safe and secure.